Optimal Scheduling for Interference Mitigation by Range Information: Introduction

-Sensor networks in which each sensor has to share information constantly with the other sensors in the networks can be accomplished efficiently by communicating through a shared channel.
-As the density of the sensor network increases, the effective bitrate per sensor, $R_s$, drops, since the total bitrate, $R_b$, supported by the shared common channel is fixed.
-Our intention in this paper is to develop an efficient communication method for the sensor network by exploiting the position information so that we can have higher throughput per sensor.
-We define one report cycle (update cycle), $\TR$, as the total time duration during which all the nodes in the sensor network have transmitted and received one message packet to and from all the other nodes in the network.
+Our intention in this paper is to develop an efficient broadcast schedule to access the shared channel for the sensor network by exploiting the propagation delays between sensor nodes.
+We define one report cycle (update cycle), transmitting $\TR$, as the total time duration during which all the nodes in the sensor network have transmitted and received one message packet to and from all the other nodes in the network.
+We use this performance metric to assess performance of various schemes proposed in the paper.